ksu-is/Makeup-Ingredient-Analyzer/README.md

 import pandas as pd   #import the pandas package import os
 #create a file reference for the file you want to import
+#read the csv file into a pandas dataframe